zerothi/pythonsupport-page/docs/menu/documentation/pip/pip.rst

    Use ``pip3 show numpy`` to get more detailed information about the ``numpy`` package, such as directory where it is installed etc.

-- `numpy`_ at the latest version in the 1.24 release cycle
+- `numpy`_ at the latest version within the 1.24 release cycle
 - `scipy`_ at the latest version, but older than the 1.10
 - `matplotlib`_ at the latest version

-when specifying more than one package on the line, all dependencies will be checked against each other at install time.
+When specifying more than one package on the line, dependencies will be checked during the installation to prevent conflicts.

 .. note::